-Important: Duct work must be hung from the curb flanges.
+Important: Ductwork must be hung from the curb flanges.
 It must not be installed over the top edges of the curb.

-When the duct is fabricated it should be large enough to cover the openings for the return and supply sides of the unit, but the flanges must be narrow enough to slide down inside the curb.

-Important: All duct work attached to the curb, must be in place and secured before the unit is set.

-To verify proper duct construction and installation, SMACNA recommendations should be closely followed.
+- When the duct is fabricated it should be large enough to cover the openings for the return and supply sides of the unit, but the flanges must be narrow enough to slide down inside the curb. - Important: All ductwork attached to the curb, must be in place and secured before the unit is set. - To verify proper duct construction and installation, follow SMACNA recommendations.